SirJimmothy/phasmo/.github/ISSUE_TEMPLATE/new-language.md

 ---

 #### Specify the language prefix
+A new language template using the English phrases will be created with the code specified.

-For example: en, fr, de
+Examples: en, fr, de